google/error-prone/docs/flags.md

 layout: documentation
 ---

+### Severity

 Error Prone lets the user enable and disable specific checks as well as override their built-in severity levels (warning vs. error) by passing options to the Error Prone compiler invocation.

 A valid Error Prone command-line option looks like: